IAnalyzeGenomes/CallVars/README.md

 # CallVars:

 **CallVars is an automated, reproducible and scalable Snakemake workflow that takes paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
-The workflow is based on [Broad Institute's Best Practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) guidelines for germline short variant discovery (SNPs + Indels) for single sample.**
+The workflow is based on [Broad Institute's Best Practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) guidelines for germline short variant discovery (SNPs + Indels) for single sample and uses the Genome Analysis Toolkit (GATK) version v4.1.9.0**

 CallVars can be helpful to anyone working with targeted gene panels or even whole exomes to detect disease causing/associated variants that can potentially help clinicians with a diagnosis/treatment.
 If CallVars can be of your help or if you run into issues while using it, feel free to DM me on twitter [(@IAnalyzeGenomes)](https://twitter.com/IAnalyzeGenomes).
 CallVars is under development so any feedback for its improvement is much appreciated.